International Entrepreneur Rule

 - Other evidence that the investor, during the preceding 5 years:

-Made investments in start-up entities in exchange for equity, convertible debt, or other security convertible into equity commonly used in financing transactions within their respective industries for a total in such 5-year period of no less than $633,952; and
+Made investments in startup entities in exchange for equity, convertible debt, or other security convertible into equity commonly used in financing transactions within their respective industries for a total in such 5-year period of no less than the threshold amount ($746,571 as of Oct.
+1, 2024); and

-After such investment, at least two such entities each created at least 5 qualified jobs or generated revenue of at least $528,293, with average annualized revenue growth of at least 20%.
+After such investment, at least two such entities each created at least 5 qualified jobs or generated revenue of the threshold amount (at least $622,142 as of Oct.
+1, 2024), with average annualized revenue growth of at least 20%.

 - Notice of grant or award;